ELEVATE-Project/mentoring-mobile-app/README.md

 Build Mentor
 --------------

+1. To add the Capacitor plugin, run the following command:

+    ```
-- Run npx cap sync
+    npx cap sync

+    ```

+2. To run a development build, run the following command:

+    ```
-- Run ionic build
+    ionic build

+    ```

+3. To perform an Ionic build and update any Capacitor plugins or dependencies, run the capacitor sync command.

+    ```
-- Run ionic cap sync
+    ionic cap sync

+    ```

-- Run ionic serve to serve the project in local
+4. Run the project on your local system using the following command:

+    ```
+    ionic serve

+    ```

 Debug Mentor
 --------------

-- Open the running app in the browser.
+1. Open the running app in the browser.
-- Start inspecting using Chrome dev tools or any alternatives.
+2. Start inspecting using Chrome dev tools or any alternatives.

 HashiCorp Vault Setup
 ---------------------